 This article explains how to restore metadata to an org.
 If you want to restore data (records), you can see how here.

-Metadata restoration happens from the history of a data backup job.
+Metadata restoration or replication happens from the history of a data backup job.

 View detailson the data backup job you want to restore from.

 - Choose the date of the org snapshot you'd like to restore from and click

 Compare and restore metadatato change the org being backed up; or click on